SchulzLab/STITCHIT/README.md

 Q: Where can I get the data from the manuscript?

 A: The data is available online at zenodo (10.5281/zenodo.2547383).
-You can also access predicted REM-gene associations and other information through the (Epiregio database) [https://epiregio.de].
-Please cite (Baumgarten et al. 2020)[https://academic.oup.com/nar/article/48/W1/W193/5847772] for use this way.
+You can also access predicted REM-gene associations and other information through the [Epiregio database](https://epiregio.de).
+Please cite [Baumgarten et al. 2020](https://academic.oup.com/nar/article/48/W1/W193/5847772) for use this way.

 Q: How should I cite STITCHIT?

-A: Please cite our NAR article (Schmidt et al., 2021) [10.1093/nar/gkab798](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkab798/6368526).
+A: Please cite our NAR article [Schmidt et al., 2021](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkab798/6368526).